-The following table provides compensation information for the Corporation's fiscal 2014, 2013 and 2012 years for the Corporation's Chief Executive Officer, Chief Operating Officer and Chief Financial Officer (collectively referred to as the "Named Executive Officers").
+The following table sets forth all compensation paid, payable, awarded, granted, given, or otherwise provided, directly or indirectly, by the Corporation or its subsidiaries, to each NEO and director, in any capacity, during the financial years ended December 31, 2018 and 2017.
 Other than the employees set out below, the Corporation had no other employees whose total compensation exceeded \$150,000 during the last fiscal year.